cr-norris/karma-bird-house/_happenings/gaylord-dewald.md

   - 'https://ucarecdn.com/df89613a-27e6-406d-bbed-4964337d775e~1/nth/0/'
 images: ''
 ---
-AM Frequency\
-Monthly morning music with Community of Sound
+AM Frequency: Monthly morning music with Community of Sound

 Join us in Maglianero with our friends from Community of Sound for sounds and coffee.
 This month features Gahlord Dewald, experimental double-bassist and co-founder of Community of Sound.